This month’s topics:

 The specialized software in question is a proof assistant.
 Castelvecchi: “Proof assistants … force the user to lay out the logic of their arguments in a rigorous way, and they fill in simpler steps that human mathematicians had consciously or unconsciously skipped. … In this way, proof assistants can help to verify mathematical proofs that would otherwise be time-consuming and difficult, perhaps even practically impossible, for a human to check.”

-Castelvecchi goes on to tell us something about condensed mathematics, and the ensuing ‘grand unification’ project; finally: “Around 2018, Scholze and Clausen began to realize that the conventional approach to the concept of topology led to incompatibilities between [the] three mathematical universes — geometry, functional analysis and $p$-adic numbers — but that alternative foundations could bridge those gaps.”
+Castelvecchi goes on to tell us something about condensed mathematics, and the ensuing ‘grand unification’ project; finally: “Around 2018, Scholze and Clausen began to realize that the conventional approach to the concept of topology led to incompatibilities between [the] three mathematical universes — geometry, functional analysis and

 “There was one catch, however: to show that geometry fits into this picture, Scholze and Clausen had to prove one highly technical theorem about the set of ordinary real numbers.”
 Scholze found a proof, but is was so novel and complex “that Scholze himself worried there could be some subtle gap that invalidated the whole enterprise.”
 Here is where Kevin Buzzard (Imperial College, London) and Johan Commelin (Freiburg), along with a team of other experts in the proof-assistant package Lean, enter the picture.
 “By early June, the team had fully translated the heart of Scholze’s proof — the part that worried him the most — into Lean.
 And it all checked out — the software was able to verify this part of the proof.”